-Because of this great legacy, we have worked tirelessly to improve and maintain the road, and what you see today is an approximately 24-km stretch of pristine private road that connects the thriving community that now calls Genting Highlands their home.
+Since then, we have worked on improving and maintaining the road, and what you see today is a 24km stretch of pristine private road that connects the thriving community that now calls Genting Highlands their home.

-More than 7 million vehicles visit Resorts World Genting every year, not including vehicles that use the road to other destinations.
-The wear and tear from this heavy usage is immense.
+From Genting Sempah to the peak of Gunung Ulu Kali, more than 7 million vehicles head up to Resorts World Genting every year, not including vehicles that use the road to get to other destinations.

 The Genting Main Road has enabled the tourism industry to grow and thrive in Genting Highlands, contributing opportunities for enterprise and employment, creating a vibrant local economy and contributing to the Pahang state economy.